Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

     * Three fonts have been used across the site.
 'Righteous' is the brand font used throughout the website this sets the brand logo and footer to be cohesive.
-    * For the h1 tags, 'Alfa Slab One' has been used due to its boldness and dominating apperance over the background image.
+    * For the h1 tags, 'Alfa Slab One' has been used due to its boldness and dominating appearance over the background image.
 Using cursive as a fallback.
     * For the main text throughout the site, 'Pathway Gothic One' has been used.
         This is a *serious* font that adheres to the conventions of dance-music sites and their uniformed aesthetic.
 This clearly defines head elements as being separate